 - P arm is small but slightly longer as compared to telocentric chromosomes.

-- Centromere is in the middle; p and q arms are equal in length.
+- The centromere is in the middle; p and q arms are equal in length.

-- Most of human aneuploidy syndromes are maternally derived.
+- Most of the human aneuploidy syndromes are maternally derived.

 - Aberrant functioning of the SAC can lead to nondisjunction.